is approximately 60 miles long and 20 miles wide resulting in an area of 830

 square miles.
 The County is largely agricultural in nature and has no

 cities within its borders.
-There are approximately 240 miles of State
+There are 211 miles of State

 County was formed from Albany County in March of 1772.
 It was named in

 honor of Queen Charlotte, wife of King George III of England.
 Charlotte

 County contained all of the present State of Vermont west of the Green

 Mountains and north of the northwest corner of the Town of Jackson, all of the

 present counties of Warren, Essex, Clinton and the eastern part of Franklin.